antireaction/queerrights-en/docs/transrights/genderidentity.md

 - Women with PCOS (polycystic ovary syndrome), which either causes higher testosterone levels, a lack of periods, and/or enlarged ovaries, should feel no distress over sometimes having masculine features, such as increased body and facial hair.
 After all, your gender is what your sex characteristics tell you, right?
 	And yet, according to a qualitative study of 23 reproductive aged women by [Amiri et. al. in 2014](doi.org/10.5812/ircmj.12423), they do, indicating that they have some sense of their gender.
 Now, one might debate of whether or not these feelings of inadequatness comes from an inborn gender identity that tells them their body isn't supposed to have certain features such as their degree of hairiness, or whether it is learned shame due to gendered expectations - but either way, it shows that trans people are not exceptionally whiny or sensitive people in regards to their gender identity and (voluntary and involuntary) expression.

 - Cis men who loose their genitalia or some of it's functions in war, due to accidents, violent partners, or having an intersex trait should all feel 0 remorse over loosing their/lacking genitals if there was no gender identity.
 After all, they always are just what their sex charactertics tell them and there's no gender identity that could make them feel a conflict between their body and mind.
 And yet they do feel distress and [phalloplasty](https://en.wikipedia.org/wiki/Phalloplasty) is commonly performed on them, a procedure also used for trans men to reconstruct a phallus.
 - A study by [Joel. et. al. (2013)](https://doi.org/10.1080/19419899.2013.830640) ([pdf link](https://people.socsci.tau.ac.il/mu/daphnajoel/files/2014/11/Joel_gender_identity_2013.pdf), [archive link of the pdf](https://web.archive.org/web/20210425120153/https://people.socsci.tau.ac.il/mu/daphnajoel/files/2014/11/Joel_gender_identity_2013.pdf)) surveyed Israeli cis individuals of various sexual orientations as well as trans people and observed that most cis people also have a sense of gender identity, even though it also found ambiguous feelings towards gender to be more common among cis people and less correlated to sexual orientation than often presumed.
 The results have been replicated in [Joel & Jacobson (2018)](doi.org/10.1007/s10508-018-1239-y) and [Joel & Jacobson (2019)]( https://doi.org/10.1080/00224499.2018.1523998) with English-speaking participants.

 Although it is clear from this inexhaustive list of studies and examples that the line between cis & trans individuals and gender identity & expression can at times become blurry, it also shows that those who identify as trans are not the only ones who have a sense of self regarding gender.
-In fact, it clearly shows that a majority of people exhibit this, and that they can also have very similarly negative reactions (e.g. depression, suicidality) as some trans people when their bodies become too misaligned with that sense of self (e.g. intersex re-assignment).
+In fact, it clearly shows that a majority of people exhibits this, and that they can also have very similarly negative reactions (e.g. depression, suicidality) as some trans people when their bodies become too misaligned with that sense of self (e.g. intersex re-assignment).

 ---